-After injury brought a premature end to Eddie Howe’s playing career, Bournemouth, struggling financially, bottom of League Two and nearing relegation following a 17-point deduction, turned to Howe in their time of need.
-In his first managerial position he performed a miracle to save his boyhood club when elimination from the Football League appeared certain.
-With Bournemouth under a transfer embargo he then inspired promotion and, after a period in the Championship with Burnley he returned to the south coast, where he remains.
+When injury brought a premature end to Eddie Howe’s playing career, Bournemouth, struggling financially, bottom of League Two and nearing relegation following a 17-point deduction, turned to Howe in their time of need.
+In his first managerial position he performed a near-miracle to save his boyhood club when elimination from the Football League appeared certain.
+With Bournemouth under a transfer embargo he then inspired promotion and, after a period in the Championship with Burnley he returned to the south coast.

 Speaking exclusively to The Coaches’ Voice, Howe recounts the challenges he faced in transforming a cash-strapped club’s fortunes, to the extent that they have since established themselves in the Premier League.
-This was the start of a fine managerial career.
+He revisits the start of a promising managerial career.